tmorin/homecloud-ansible/README.md

 # homecloud

-> `homecloud` provides a ready-to-use set of resources to bootstrap a cloud at home based on Docker Swarm.
+> `homecloud` provides a ready-to-use set of resources to bootstrap a cloud at home based on Docker Swarm, Ceph and Syncthing.

 ## Overview

 This ansible collection provides the following building blocks:

+- a Docker Swarm with:
     - a layer4 load-balancer handled by `keepalived`
+    - a modern reverse proxy for UDP, TCP and HTTP handled by `traefik`
 - a distributed file system handled by `ceph`
-- a modern reverse proxy for UDP, TCP and HTTP handled by `traefik`
+- a decentralized solution to synchronize files between local/remote nodes with `Syncthing`

 The collection provides also ready-to-use stacks: